 While allegations against delivery agents are common, food aggregators also claim to face a rising number of cases where customers register complaints only with the motive of getting cashbacks or replacement, irrespective of whether they actually faced any misconduct or experienced unsatisfactory service.

 Inc42 reached out to representatives from the Ministry of Labour and Ministry of Consumer Affairs for comments on the status of disputes between customers of food delivery platforms and the delivery agents but did not receive a response until the time of publication.
 Interestingly, food delivery platforms are increasingly coming under the scrutiny of government agencies for a range of issues.

 Will Drone Deliveries Arrive As Relief For Customers?

 Technology has always been chosen over the human element when it comes to minimising errors.
 One such step is the ambitious plan of introducing the drone delivery system which Zomato and Swiggy are supposedly experimenting with.
 Will this increase the expectations of customers in getting food faster?

 Different questions of security and performance would arise if and when the drone delivery systems get implemented.
 However, this will not completely eliminate human involvement as food aggregator companies would need to focus on penetrating deeper into Tier 4 and 5 cities and rural markets.

-With the likes of Amazon gearing up to foray into the food delivery space.
-With its deep pockets, Amazon will be able to compete toe-to-toe with Zomato and Swiggy, and that could just force the incumbent market leaders into the pit.
+With the likes of Amazon gearing up to foray into the food delivery space, the company with its deep pockets will be able to compete toe-to-toe with Zomato and Swiggy making it difficult for the incumbent market leaders thereby forcing them into the pit.